cgiestas/nyrk/README.md

 for those who'd rather not have big corporations spying on every single thing they type.

 - no cloud tracking or external servers
-- currently only LATIM support
+- currently supports only latin based languages

 ---